How to stop overspending?

 So, how do you stop spending on unnecessary things?

-It really is tempting to buy things we don’t need specially when they are on sale.
+It really is tempting to buy things we don’t need especially when they are on sale.

 The rule of thumb is: